Contributor, Korn Ferry Institute

 Skip to main contentDaniel Goleman is author of the international best-seller Emotional Intelligence and Optimal: How to Sustain Personal and Organizational Excellence Every Day.
 He is a regular contributor to Korn Ferry.

-When Laurie Santos, a psychologist at Yale University, launched her course “Psychology and the Good Life,” she was shocked at the interest: within a couple of years, her course was the most popular ever offered, with one-quarter of Yale’s students enrolled.
+When Laurie Santos, a psychologist at Yale University, launched her course “Psychology and the Good Life,” she was shocked by how much interest it attracted: Within a couple of years, it was the most popular class ever offered at the school, enrolling one-quarter of its students.

-Santos’ research on happiness and the “good life” is particularly relevant during the past political season.
-Many organizational leaders, particularly those in human resources and other people-focused departments, are wondering how to bridge differences and foster some semblance of happiness amidst such a divisive ideological landscape.
+Santos’s research on happiness and the “good life” is particularly relevant during the current political season.
+Many organizational leaders, particularly those in human resources and other people-focused departments, are wondering how to bridge differences and foster some semblance of happiness in such a divisive ideological landscape.

-In some places, the conversation is centered on values: if we can get people to see where they are aligned, then perhaps we can pacify conflict and soften the impact of political disagreement.
-This thinking promotes highlighting areas of shared purpose and meaning and using strategies such as values mapping, company-wide volunteer days, or revisiting the organizational mission to promote a shared sense of purpose..
+In some places, the conversation is centered on values: If we can get people to see where they are aligned, then perhaps we can mitigate conflict and soften the impact of political disagreement.
+This thinking promotes highlighting areas of shared purpose and meaning, as well as strengthening this shared sense of purpose using strategies such as values mapping, company-wide volunteer days, or revisiting the organizational mission.

-In other places, the focus is on wellbeing: how to alleviate the anxiety, depression and angst so many employees are struggling with.
-Here, leaders are thinking about the impact of negative emotions on organizational culture, employing strategies such as extra time off, company-supported spa days, and access to mental health resources in order to help employees deal with their overwhelm.
+In other places, the focus is on well-being: how to alleviate the anxiety, depression, and angst so many employees are struggling with.
+Here, leaders are thinking about the impact of negative emotions on organizational culture, employing strategies such as extra time off, company-supported spa days, and access to mental-health resources in order to help employees deal with feeling overwhelmed.

-According to Santos, living a good life isn’t about your bank account, your physical appearance, or your material possessions – it comes through gratitude, building strong relationships, having a sense of purpose, being kind, being in community and engaging in activities that challenge us.
+According to Santos, living a good life isn’t about your bank account, your physical appearance, or your material possessions.
+Instead, it comes through gratitude, building strong relationships, having a sense of purpose, being kind, feeling like part of a community, and engaging in activities that challenge us.

-Another piece of wisdom she offers is the distinction between being happy in our lives versus with our lives.
-When people are happy with their lives they can see their life across a longer timeline: the wins, joys and productive challenges that happen throughout their existence.
-When they are happy in their lives, the focus is on right now – how they feel in the context of the current moment.
+Another piece of wisdom she offers makes a distinction between being happy in our lives versus with our lives.
+When people are happy with their lives they can see themselves across a longer timeline: the wins, joys, and productive challenges that happen throughout their existence.
+When they are happy in their lives, the focus is on right now—how they feel in the context of the current moment.

-Bottom line: material gain isn’t going to bring the kind of happiness most people are looking for.
-How much happiness people are able to feel in these weeks and years will have a lot to do with how engaged they can stay with all of these facets—purpose, gratitude, connection—not just at work but within their wider lives.
+Bottom line: Material gain isn’t going to bring the kind of happiness most people are looking for.
+How much happiness people are able to feel in these weeks and years will have a lot to do with how engaged they can stay with all of these facets—purpose, gratitude, connection—not just at work, but in their wider lives.

 Co-written by Elizabeth Solomon